mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 # What Happened?

-When the model is in production, it's predicting on unseen data.
-The entire point of using a validation set is to estimate how the model will generalize to that new data.

 By oversampling before splitting into training and validation datasets, I "bleed" information from the validation set into the training of the model.

 To see how this works, think about the case of simple oversampling (where I just duplicate observations).
 If I upsample a dataset before splitting it into a train and validation set, I could end up with the same observation in both datasets.
 As a result, the model will be able to perfectly predict the value for those observations when predicting on the validation set, inflating the accuracy and recall.